spacetab-io/uniteller-php-sdk/README.md

 * general statuses (In the requests/responses may to meet `canceled` or `cancelled` variants.
 They will be converted to general status like as `cancelled`.)

 TODO:
+* translate to English comments and system (error) messages
 * validation
 * implement method `card`
 * implement method `recurrent`